sore0159/devblog/devlog.md

+2017 05 23

+Began constructing the format library, getting templates into place, and then building a server to test the resulting templated files ended up becoming serious work on the server architecture that will be in the final server.

+Project decisions made here are mostly regarding the structure of serving files, which will likely be changed for whatever form the final server takes on external hosting.
+Some delves into go's net/http library's source code to see details on how it serves files led to a simple io.Copy approach for now.

+The heavy lifting of request routing is not something I want to build myself, having read enough of the subject to respect it's depth.
+My routing will be handling UID -> file, or "first/prev/next/last"-> UID -> file.

+Current plan is for filter to be stored in a cookie.
+No encryption needed since no secure data is involved, and a static javascript file can handle complicated UI for manipulating the filter.

 2017 05 22

 Parsing now reads user-generated files and creates files and data parsed and ready for the templating step.
 Data will be passed directly to a templater for html file generation, but parsed .md files are important to preserve the assignment of UID and submission timestamps while retaining the ability for the user to edit/review his old posts, or re-template them after changing the websites template.